leptoquark1/signal-api-receiver/README.md

 To run `signal-api-receiver`, you need to provide the following command-line flags:

-- `-signal-account string`: The account number for Signal.
+- `--signal-account string`: The account number for Signal.
-- `-signal-api-url string`: The URL of the Signal API, including the scheme (e.g., `wss://signal-api.example.com`).
+- `--signal-api-url string`: The URL of the Signal API, including the scheme (e.g., `wss://signal-api.example.com`).

 By default, the server starts on `:8105`.
-You can change this using the `-addr` flag (e.g., `-addr :8080`).
+You can change this using the `--server-addr` flag (e.g., `--server-addr :8080`).

 ### Kubernetes Deployment Example